Do lifestyle choices impact our carbon footprint? Here is the answer

 What key insights did we gain from calculating our carbon footprint?

 As mentioned above, online carbon footprint calculators do not (yet) cater to nomadic/alternative lifestyles.
-Most smaller houses are still more significant than tiny houses, and even car sharing is a concept they don’t accommodate.
+Assumptions are made based on standard house sizes (with emissions that are much higher than those related to a smaller/tiny home), and even car sharing is a concept most don’t (yet) accommodate.

-Our corporate life (with overseas holidays) was more carbon-intensive than our alternative/nomadic lifestyles.
+Our corporate life (with multiple/shorter overseas holidays) was more carbon-intensive than our slower travel and alternative/nomadic lifestyles.

 Transportation is the most significant cause of our carbon emissions – across all our lifestyles: